Share this post

 History

-Cruciferous, or brassica, vegetables are an amazingly diverse group of vegetables, ranging from stalky items such as broccoli, to leafy greens such as arugula and even root vegetables such as turnips.
+Cruciferous, or brassica, vegetables are an amazingly diverse group of vegetables, ranging from stalky and bud (undeveloped flower) items such as broccoli, to leafy greens such as arugula and even root vegetables such as turnips.
 Horseradish somehow fits in the category too!
 The name cruciferous refers to the flowers these plants produce, a four petal bloom that resembles a cross, or crucifer.
-The flavors range from mild to extremely pungent, they can be used raw or cooked and all are nutritional powerhouses.
+The flavors range from mild to extremely pungent, they can be used raw or cooked and all are known to be nutritional powerhouses.

 Common Trait